francoameri/home-lab/v2/opnsense.md

 ---

+## Monitoring API access

+The [monitoring stack](monitoring.md) reads live firewall state (ARP tables, gateway status, interface throughput, service status) through OPNsense's own REST API rather than SNMP or log scraping.
+A dedicated, least-privilege user (`monitoring-api`) was created for this specifically: no password login, no group membership, API key/secret only, scoped to the enumerated set of GUI privileges the exporter's documentation actually requires (Diagnostics: ARP Table, Firewall statistics, Netstat; Reporting: Traffic; Services: Unbound; Status: DNS Overview, IPsec, OpenVPN, Services; System: Firmware, Gateways, Settings: Cron, Status; VPN: OpenVPN Instances, WireGuard; Services: DHCP: Kea v4/v6).
+One documented privilege, "Status: DHCP leases," doesn't exist in this OPNsense version's privilege list — this install uses Dnsmasq for DHCP, not ISC dhcpd/Kea's DHCP leases view, so that one metric category is permanently empty for this exporter rather than a misconfiguration to keep chasing.

+API keys are generated from the Users list's dedicated key icon, not from within the Edit User modal — the modal itself has no API key section.

+<div align="right"><sub><a href="#table-of-contents">↑ Back to Table of Contents</a></sub></div>

+---

 ## Known issues & lessons

 - **Multi-interface + multi-source floating rules expand into a full cross-product**, not "one rule per matching pair."
 Selecting three interfaces and three source networks on one rule creates a rule for *every* interface/source combination, including nonsensical ones (e.g., a rule on TRUSTED matching GUEST's source subnet).
 Harmless — auto-generated anti-spoofing rules already drop packets claiming the wrong subnet on the wrong interface — but it inflates the ruleset for no functional benefit.
 Prefer `any` for Source when interface scoping already does the real work.
 - **A rule can look "floating" by description and not be floating by schema.** Only the live ruleset (`pfctl -sr`) confirms actual evaluation order and behavior; the exported config alone can be misleading about a rule's real placement.
+- **A pre-existing floating "block DNS bypass" rule can silently break a brand-new service.** A floating rule blocking outbound UDP/53 to anywhere but the firewall itself (written before Pi-hole existed, to force all DNS through Unbound) blocked every cross-VLAN query to the newly deployed Pi-hole, with no obvious error on either side — DNS just silently failed cross-VLAN while working fine from the same subnet (see [Known issues](#known-issues--lessons) in [`pihole.md`](pihole.md) for the full symptom/root-cause trail).
+Floating Block rules with broad destination match criteria need to be checked whenever a new same-purpose service is added, not just interface rules.
+- **The "Invert Destination" checkbox is easy to leave checked when cloning a rule**, and produces the exact opposite of the intended rule — passing traffic to everywhere *except* the intended destination instead of only to it.
+The rules list renders this as `! <destination>`, which is the tell to look for.
+- **System → Settings → Administration → Listen Interfaces scopes more than just the web GUI.** If an interface isn't in that list, connections to the API/GUI on that interface hang with a full TCP-level timeout — indistinguishable from "nothing is listening" — rather than a firewall rejection.
+This bit the OPNsense exporter entirely (see [`monitoring.md`](monitoring.md)); the fix was adding SERVERS to the list alongside the existing LAN entry, not any firewall rule change.
 - **dnsmasq and Unbound both self-follow interface *address* changes, but not interface additions.** A new VLAN needs to be manually added to both services' interface lists — this doesn't happen automatically the way an address change on an existing interface does.
 - **A client's own DHCP lease doesn't self-heal when the gateway changes underneath it.** It keeps routing through the old, now-nonexistent gateway/DNS until its lease renews.
 Same-subnet access to the new address still works immediately (ARP, not routing) regardless.
 - **"Other Types" doesn't exist in this OPNsense version's menu** the way older documentation describes — VLAN interface creation lives under **Interfaces → Devices → VLAN**.